-It could be that the chicken is joining in on an afternoon brewski.
-Or is knowing that chicken sitting on a can of beer makes means an exceptionally juicy and flavorsome bird!
+This is one of my favorite recipes, it could be that the chicken is joining in on an afternoon beer.
+Or is knowing that chicken sitting on a can of beer makes means an exceptionally juicy and flavoursome bird!

-No matter what the real reason is, I do know that beer can chicken is a favorite around my grill.
+No matter what the real reason is, I do know that beer can chicken is a favorite around my family table!

-If you don’t have your own beer can chicken rub, here is my secret smoked chicken rub recipe.
-Use it as is or adapt it to your flavors, the possibilities are endless.
+Use it as-is or adapt it to your flavors, the possibilities are endless.

 It’s also a great way to use those older herbs and spices in your kitchen, or those weird craft beers your cousin Rick left behind at Christmas.